rmawatson/utf/README.md

 ## Utility Functions

-The ```utfX_to_utfY()``` utility functions provide an easy way to convert between different unicode types. the ```base_iterator``` deference operator should yeild a type convertible to uintX_t.
+The ```utfX_to_utfY()``` utility functions provide an easy way to convert between different unicode types. the ```base_iterator``` dereference operator should yeild a type convertible to uintX_t.

 Each of ```utfX_to_utfY()``` use a default return value of uYstring, which can be changed by providing any type that has begin() end() and value_type as one of the tempalte parameters. for example,